marianasanchezz/marianasanchezz/README.md

 - I graduate from Colorado State University in May 2023.
 - I'm passionate about the tech industry and learning new programming languages.
 - I have experience with Java, Python, CSS/HTML, SQL, ASP.NET, and C#.
-- I’m currently learning Swift on Xcode and I love it!
+- I’m currently taking The Complete 2023 Web Development Bootcamp on UDemy!
 - You can find me on LinkedIn at linkedin.com/in/bizmariana.

 <!---